Richard Ray: Career

 After graduating from high school, Ray served in the United States Navy during World War II, from 1944 to 1946.
 After the war, Ray worked as a farmer and local businessman before serving as mayor of Perry, Georgia, from 1964 to 1970.
 During that time, Sam Nunn was city attorney, and after Nunn's election to the United States Senate in 1972, Ray became Nunn's administrative assistant.

 In 1982, Ray was elected as a Democrat to the United States House of Representatives representing Georgia's 3rd congressional district.
 He was re-elected to that position four times.

 After the 1990 Census, Georgia gained a new congressional district.
-Despite this, the Democratic-controlled Georgia General Assembly dismantled Georgia's 6th congressional district and shifted much of the southern portion of Newt Gingrich's old territory into Ray's Columbus-based district.
+The Democratic-controlled Georgia General Assembly dismantled Georgia's 6th congressional district and shifted much of the southern portion of Newt Gingrich's old territory into Ray's Columbus-based district.
 However, the new district was considerably more urban and Republican than Ray's old district.
 Ray lost to Republican state Senator Mac Collins, a resident of the former Gingrich territory, by almost 10 points.